 Once you're done, clean the area well (but not vigorously).
 You want to remove any clipped hairs.
 A shower at this point is acceptable, or you can wipe yourself down with a washcloth.
 Apply your aftershave and/or moisturizer, and move on with your day.

 Integrating Into Your Daily Routine

 Once you get comfortable with your safety razor, you'll see that shaving isn't that big a deal.
 Despite the ease, you might not need to do it daily (unless you're a Sasquatch).
 For a lot of guys, a few times a week is enough to keep things clean.
 Some guys only need to shave every few weeks.
 It depends on how much of a five o'clock shadow or beard you want to maintain.

-Considering that you may not shave daily, how do you make it a part of your regular routine?
-The trick is to take care of your face every day, regardless of whether or not you shave.
-You should be doing skin care every single day (primarily moisturizing and applying SPF).
+Considering that you may not shave daily, how do you make it a part of your routine?
+The trick is to take care of your face every day, regardless of whether you shave.
+You should be doing skincare every single day (primarily moisturizing and applying SPF).
 For some of you sensitive-to-aging guys, you may throw in a serum or two.
-We won’t judge.
+We won't judge.

 Why The Plow 2.0?